Drywall Worker Accident & Workers Compensation Lawyers: Chicago, Illinois

 Seeking Financial Compensation to Recover Damages?

 The Chicago Work Accident Injury Attorneys at Rosenfeld Injury Lawyers represent workers in the drywall industry.
 If you have suffered injuries or develop an illness due to a work-related problem, we are here to help.
 Our law office working on your behalf can investigate your claim for compensation and assist you in filing for benefits.
-Also, our attorneys will review your case to help you determine if additional parties might also be at fault for causing your damages.
+Also, our asbestos lawyers will review your case to help you determine if additional parties might also be at fault for causing your damages.
 We use the complexities of civil tort law to benefit your and ensure that you receive all the monetary compensation you deserve to recover from your harm completely.

 Our law offices never require you to make any upfront payment to receive immediate legal services.
 Our arrangement postpones payment of all legal fees until after we have won your case at trial or negotiated an out of court settlement on your behalf.
 Be assured; if we do not win your case, you owe us nothing!
 Call us today at (888) 424-5757 now to schedule an appointment to speak with one of our attorneys on how to successfully resolve of your case for the highest monetary recovery possible.